grdw/grdw/_posts/2021-11-28-project-euler-53-combinatoric-selections.md

 -------------
 3 * 2 * 1

-This equals 161.700 and is the same as:
+This equals to 161.700 and is the same as:

 100   99   98
 --- x -- x --